ncatlab/nlab-content/pages/22759.md

 ## Examples

-All higher inductive types described below are given together with some pseudo-[[Coq]] code, which would implement that HIT if Coq supported HITs natively.
+All quotient inductive types described below are given together with some pseudo-[[Coq]] code, which would implement that QIT if Coq supported QITs natively.

 ### Integers